-Recalculations to the prices are assessed on a case-by-case basis in consultation with the Oversight Committee.
+Recalculations to the prices are assessed on a case-by-case basis.
 Decisions regarding recalculations take into consideration all the available data and the potential negative impact or disruption involved in a recalculation.
-All recalculations are announced simultaneously to all clients.

 Coin Metrics has implemented internal controls to protect the integrity of the CM Prices.
 These controls cover the selection of input data sources, the collection of data from input data sources, and maintaining the integrity of collected data.
 Staff involved with the production of the CM Prices have been trained in the proper usage of the data and maintain proper segregation of responsibilities.
-Any exercise of expert judgment or non-standard procedures is subject to dual approval by staff members, and is logged and reported to the Oversight Committee which periodically reviews any incidents.
+Any exercise of expert judgment or non-standard procedures is subject to dual approval by staff members, and is logged.
 In addition, Coin Metrics maintains a whistleblowing mechanism to facilitate the reporting of any potential misconduct.